All trades are settled according to a daily settlement schedule.

-- Settlement is run every business day at 14:00 CET.
+- Settlement is run every business day at 14:30 CET/CEST.

 - Settlement for the day-ahead market is run on the trading day, with debit due one day after and credit due two days after.

-- Settlement for the intraday market is run on the trading day, with debit due two days after and credit due 3 days after.
+- Settlement for the intraday market is run on the trading day, with debit due two days after and credit due three days after.

-- Variable trading fees are settled daily for the Nordic, Baltic and German market.
+- Variable trading fees are settled daily for the Nordic, Baltic and CWE market.

 - Variable trading fees are settled monthly for the UK market.

 - Payments for all markets are run in accordance to the Norwegian banking calendar.

 - Payment deadlines are at 11:00 CET/CEST every business day.

 Customers have access to a single web-based clearing and settlement system (CASS).
 Through this, customers have access to all the information they need.